reconditus/der/documents.md

 # stable.luau UI Library Guide

-This guide describes how to build UI with `stable.luau`, including windows, pages, sections, and the available elements.
+this guide describes how to build UI with `dreya`, including windows, pages, sections, and the available elements.
 All examples assume you have already loaded and executed `stable.luau` to get the `library` table.